Construction of Tight Frames on Graphs and Application to Denoising: Construction and Properties

 \subsection{Construction of a tight graph frame}

 As discussed earlier, the principle of Laplacian Eigenmaps is to use the basis $(\Phi_i)_{1 \leq i \leq n}$ to represent and process the data.
 An important advantage of this basis as compared with the natural basis of $\mbr^d$ is that it will be {\em adapted} to the geometry of the underlying submanifold $\manifold{M}$ supporting the data distribution.
-For instance, for the denoising problem, a reasonable estimator of $f$ could be a truncated expansion of the noisy vector of observations $Y$ in the basis $(\Phi_i)_{1 \leq i \leq n}$.
+For instance, in the denoising problem, a reasonable estimator of $f$ could be a truncated expansion of the noisy vector of observations $Y$ in the basis $(\Phi_i)_{1 \leq i \leq n}$.

 On the other hand, a disadvantage of this basis is that it is not {\em spatially localized}.
 To get an intuitive view, consider the simple case of the interval $[0,1]$ with uniformly distributed data.
 In the population view, the eigenbasis of the Laplacian is the Fourier basis.
 While a truncated expansion in this basis is well-adapted to represent functions that are uniformly regular, it is not well-suited for functions exhibiting locally varying regularity (as an extreme example, a signal that is very smooth everywhere except at a few singular points where it is discontinuous).
-By contrast, wavelets bases, because they are localized both in space and frequency, allow for an efficient (i.e. sparse) representation of signals with locally varying regularity.
+By contrast, wavelet bases, because they are localized both in space and frequency, allow for an efficient (i.e. sparse) representation of signals with locally varying regularity.

 If we now think of data supported on a one-dimensional submanifold (curve) of $\mbr^d$, we can expect that the Laplacian eigenmaps method will discover a warped Fourier basis following the curve; and, for a more general submanifold $\manifold{M}$, ``harmonics'' on $\manifold{M}$.

 In order to go from this basis to a spatially localized dictionary, following ideas of \cite{gerard} and \cite{Hammond11}, we use the principle of the {\em Littlewood-Paley} decomposition.

 Let $G$ be an undirected geometric neighborhood graph with adjacency matrix $A$ constructed from $\data{D}$, and $L$ be an associated symmetric graph Laplace operator with increasing eigenvalues $0=\lambda_1\leq \lambda_2\leq\ldots\leq\lambda_n$ and normalized eigenvectors $\Phi_i\in\RZ^n,i=1..n$.